Procare Payroll

 Constraints and Reality

-By the time the design team was involved, Procare had already signed a contract with CheckHQ.
-The investment was significant and stakeholders wanted to move fast.
-CheckHQ offered a boilerplate UI we could use immediately.
+By the time design was involved, Procare had already signed with CheckHQ.
+Stakeholders wanted to move fast, and CheckHQ offered a boilerplate UI ready to use immediately.

 Research

-We knew the users.
-We mapped the gaps.
+We knew the users and mapped the gaps

 We didn't start from zero.
 The payroll workflow lived adjacent to features we'd already designed, and we knew the user base well.
 Research focused on where the existing process broke down and what Phase 1 had to accomplish.